 Michael K. Harrist is a New York City-based multi-instrumentalist and educator, specializing in contrabass and yaylı tanbur.
 Michael works in a wide array of traditions, most notably Ottoman court music, Turkish folk music, Jazz, Western Classical music, North Indian music, and American roots music.
 Michael has concertized across the Americas, Europe, and Asia with various ensembles including Labyrinth Ontario Ensemble, Ameranouche, Çeşni Trio, Ross Daly and Kelly Thoma, Orchestrotica, Capillary Action, and Mitos Orchestra.
 He is the artistic director of Halcyon Arts New England and maintains a robust teaching studio.
 A disciple of W. A. Mathieu, Michael has also studied under Ross Daly, Melisa Yildirim, Ramesh Mishra, George Ruckert, Suhail Yusuf Khan, Fred Stubbs, and Evgenios Voulgaris.

-The concert will be in the Concert Hall at 160 Lexington Street, Belmont, MA 02478 at 7:00.
+The concert will be in the Concert Hall, up the stairs under the large purple awning, at 160 Lexington Street, Belmont, MA 02478 at 7:00.
 Parking is available in front of the building or in the lot on the corner of Lexington and Beech Street.